Academic and School Profile

-Maranatha students are accepted to a wide variety of universities and colleges including Yale, MIT, Cal Tech, Dartmouth, Johns Hopkins University, Boston College, USC, Baylor, YC Berkeley, Harvey Mudd, Calvin College, Wheaton College, Seattle Pacific University, Azusa Pacific University, Vassar College, Amherst College, Washington University in St. Louis, University of Chicago, McGill University, Biola, Texas Christian University, Spelman College, to name just a few.
+Maranatha students are accepted to a wide variety of universities and colleges including Yale, MIT, Cal Tech, Dartmouth, Johns Hopkins University, Boston College, USC, Baylor, UC Berkeley, Harvey Mudd, Calvin College, Wheaton College, Seattle Pacific University, Azusa Pacific University, Vassar College, Amherst College, Washington University in St. Louis, University of Chicago, McGill University, Biola, Texas Christian University, Spelman College, to name just a few.
 Approximately 85% of Maranatha High School graduates attend a four year college upon graduation and 15% attend a two year college.

 Only grades given at the conclusion of each semester are recorded on a student's transcript.
 The overall GPA is calculated on a four point scale.
 Pluses and minuses are used for a more precise indication of student performance, but are not used in calculating the GPA.
 Students who participate in school-sanctioned extra-curricular sports teams receive a pass/fail grade rather than a letter grade and it is not calculated into the GPA.
 (Approximately two-thirds of our students are involved in our Athletics Program.)

 The Learning Assistance Program is designed for students with documented difficulties in learning.
 Each student is provided an Instructional Support Plan (ISP) for the classroom that includes appropriate documentation of diagnosis as required by the College Board for accommodations necessary for testing.
 Maranatha also offers a number of special courses some of which offer optional class trips.
 There are seven international academic trip opportunities at Maranatha to places such as Costa Rica, Israel, Europe (Arts and Language), British Isles (Humanities), Australia/New Zealand, Galapagos Islands, Mexico (ASL), Germany/Poland.
-Some unique course offerings include: Humanities of the British Isles, Honors Comparative Literature, Kinesiology, Latin, Biblical Revelation, and Scientific Revolution, Theology and the Arts, Musical Theater, Orchestra, Fairy Tales in Fiction and Film, Pastoral Theology, and an extremely strong American Sign Language Department.
+Some unique course offerings include: Honors Comparative Literature, Kinesiology, Biblical Revelation, Scientific Revolution, Theology and the Arts, Musical Theater, Orchestra, Fairy Tales in Fiction and Film, Pastoral Theology, and an extremely strong American Sign Language Department.